 - Foster Parents should know that the first option when there are problems is to seek help through the Child Welfare Specialist, who can then engage the treatment/foster care team.
-Foster Parents' unique insight into the child(ren)'s daily behaviors and moods is vital in forming a stabilization plan. - When there are identified problems in the placement, the team (comprised of the Foster Parent, Child Welfare Specialist, Clinical Director, service providers, etc) will convene and work out an Action Plan that will pro-actively support stability and include all applicable services and supports for the child and /or Foster Parents (such as therapies, behavioral contracts, etc). - When the need is identified, Systems of Care (S.O.C.) services will be requested to help stabilize placement.
-S.O.C services are contracted through a local agency which provides in-home consultation and counseling to address the child's behaviors and needs.
+Foster Parents' unique insight into the child(ren)'s daily behaviors and moods is vital in forming a stabilization plan. - When there are identified problems in the placement, the team (comprised of the Foster Parent, Child Welfare Specialist, Foster Care Director, Clinical Director, service providers, etc.) will convene and work out an Action Plan that will pro-actively support stability and include all applicable services and supports for the child and /or Foster Parents (such as therapies, behavioral contracts, etc.). - When the need is identified, Intensive Placement Stabilization (I.P.S.) services will be requested to help stabilize placement.
+I.P.S. services are contracted through a local agency which provides in-home consultation and counseling to address the child's behaviors and needs.
 Services are continued until behaviors and disruptions are stabilized.
-The foster parent is directly involved in the services, as well as in the decision making process of how long/often the services should continue.
+The Foster Parent is directly involved in the services, as well as in the decision-making process of how long/often the services should continue.

-UNFORSEEN CRISIS
+UNFORSEEN CRISIS: